ABOUT OUR PROGRAMS

 Journey Chicago 2021 included 43 events across more than 20 Chicago neighborhoods and suburbs.

 Journey Chicago will return in fall of 2025.

 An annual capacity-building conference and workshop series for Members of the Chicago Cultural Alliance and other arts & culture professionals throughout the region.

 Our next conference will be held on Tuesday, Mar.
 12th, 2024 at the UIC Campus.
 Click below to view the schedule and register.

 WORLD DUMPLING FEST

 An annual celebration of the diverse cultures throughout Chicago and the world with cultural performances, art, and of course, dumplings!

-World Dumpling Fest will return in 2023.
+World Dumpling Fest will return in summer of 2024.

 Core Member Programs

 The Chicago Cultural Alliance pioneers capacity-building programs that connect and support our Core Members.
 It is a core value of the Alliance that all programs are collaborative and cross-cultural, building greater impact than could be achieved by any one member or partner individually.